kub-berlin/kub-flyer/README.md

 # Source files for our flyer

-These are the source files that are needed to build the kub flyer in different language (with support for right-to-left scripts).
+These are the source files that are needed to build the kub flyer in different languages (with support for right-to-left scripts).

 To build all versions, simply run `make`.